jorgebucaran/fisher/man/man7/fisher-faq.md

 See `$fisher_home/config.fish` for the full code.

-### How is Fisherman faster than Oh My Fish!, Wahoo, etc?
+### How is Fisherman faster than Oh My Fish!/Wahoo, etc?

 Fisherman ameliorates the slow shell start problem using a flat dependency tree instead of loading a directory hierarchy per plugin.
 This also means that Fisherman performance does not decline depending on the number of plugins installed.
 See also `fisher`(7)#{`Flat Tree`}.

 ### Why don't you contribute your improvements back to Oh My Fish! instead of creating a new project?

-Already done that.
-See Oh My Fish! history for August 27, 2015.
-The project was then called Wahoo and it was entirely merged with Oh My Fish!.
+I have contributed back to Oh My Fish! extensively.
+See also Oh My Fish! history for August 27, 2015 when another project, Wahoo, was entirely merged with Oh My Fish!.

-Fisherman was built from the ground up using a completely different design, implementation and set of principles.
+In addition, Fisherman was built from the ground up using a completely different design, implementation and set of principles.

 Some features include: UNIX familiarity, minimalistic design, flat tree structure, unified plugin architecture, external self-managed database, cache system, dependency manifest file and compatibility with Oh My Fish!, etc. See `fisher`(7).